abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 It's telling that these communication failures lead to failures of coordination.
 Bad coordination is the calling card of bad teams.

-It's rare to see pure anger at work now I think (in my particular filter bubble at least).
+It's rare to see pure anger in the office now I think (in my particular filter bubble at least).
 I saw it twice at my short stint in a big bank: once for trying to talk to someone in a different silo of the bank, and once for honestly answering a numeric question from my boss's boss's boss when my boss's boss was out of town.